princomp/princomp.github.io/source/lectures/oop/inheritance.md

 !include code/projects/Vehicle/Vehicle/Bicycle.cs
 ```

-Note that `SetCPM` inside the no-args constructor actually calls a `SetCPM` method inside `Bike`, but since there is no such method, it fallback to the `SetCPM` method from the `Vehicle` class.
+Note that `SetNOW` inside the no-args constructor actually calls a `SetNOW` method inside `Bike`, but since there is no such method, it fallback to the `SetNOW` method from the `Vehicle` class.
-If there was a `SetCPM` method in both the `Bike` and the `Vehicle` method, we could not force access to the `Vehicle` method^[Actually, we could, if you read [this post](https://stackoverflow.com/a/32562464), but it is considered bad practice.].
+If there was a `SetNOW` method in both the `Bike` and the `Vehicle` method, we could not force access to the `Vehicle` method^[Actually, we could, if you read [this post](https://stackoverflow.com/a/32562464), but it is considered bad practice.].